dryals/ahb/README.md

   - custom R script to caluclate site informativeness for ancestry
 - `ahb_analysis.R`
   - analyses included in publication, including logistic regression, PCA, and ancestry figures
+- `corr_concordance.cpp`
+  - This C++ program to estimate correlation and concordance rate between imputed and observed genotype for a large-dimenssional dataset.
+The code will generate a dataframe of concordance rate and imputation accuracy.